alwynlombaard/kauozplus-web/README.md

 We do not store your data on our servers, so there is no account to delete or data to request.

 ## Children’s Privacy
-KAUozPlus is not intended for use by children under the age of 18.
+KAU-oz+ is not intended for use by children under the age of 18.
 We do not knowingly collect personal information from children under 18.
 If you believe we have collected such information, please contact us immediately.

 ## Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 If changes are made, we will notify you by updating the date at the top of this policy and, if significant, through the app or our website.